-The allocation of new vehicles among franchised automobile dealers is subject to the discretion of the automobile manufacturer, which generally does not guarantee dealers exclusivity within a given territory.
-A franchise agreement (see Material Contracts) may impose requirements on the franchised automobile dealer concerning such matters as the showrooms, the facilities and equipment for servicing vehicles, the maintenance of minimum levels of vehicles and parts inventories, the maintenance of minimum net working capital. the achievement of certain sales targets, minimum customer service and satisfaction standards and the training of personnel.
+The allocation of new vehicles among franchised automobile dealers is subject to the discretion of the automobile manufacturer. which generally does not guarantee dealers exclusivity within a given territory.
+An OEM agreement may impose requirements on the franchised automobile dealer concerning such matters as the showrooms, the facilities and equipment for servicing vehicles, the maintenance of minimum levels of vehicles and parts inventories, the maintenance of minimum net working capital, the achievement of certain sales targets, minimum customer service and satisfaction standards and the training of personnel.
 Compliance with these requirements is closely monitored by the automobile manufacturer.
 In addition, most automobile manufacturers require each franchised automobile dealer to submit monthly and annual financial statements.